soukudom/NDVM/README.md

 ### Typical Issues
 1. Wrong dataset format: You select a dataset that includes raw data (string, list, binary, ...).
 This tool requires a feature dataset that can be used with ML classifiers.
-2. Wrong configuration: You select the wrong delimiter or configure the wrong path
+2. Wrong configuration: You select the wrong delimiter, configure the wrong path, select binary evalution for multiclass taks, etc.
 3. Too big number: Some advanced metrics have higher computation complexity.
 For dataset evaluation, we typically don't need a complete dataset but just a sample.
-For the initial evaluation, it is recommended to start with ~10 0000 - 20 0000 samples per class.
+For the initial evaluation, it is recommended to start with ~5 0000 - 20 0000 samples per class.

 ### Near Future Work
-* Full expansion for binary and multiclass task
 * Ability to preprocess some raw dataset format (pcap, pstats)
 * Remove weles dependency
 * Enable automatic configuration parameters tuning